opendocsg/slw-judgments-backfill/2015_SGHC_111/report.md

 **_The law on amending pleadings_**

 45     In the typical case, a party will be allowed to amend its pleadings if the amendments enable the real issues between the parties to be tried and will not cause any prejudice to the opposing party for which it cannot be compensated by costs.
-As the Court of Appeal said in _Wright Norman and another v Oversea-Chinese Banking Corp Ltd_ [1993] 3 SLR(R) 640 at [6]:
+As the Court of Appeal said in _Wright Norman and another v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[1993] 3 SLR(R) 640</span> at [6]:

  It is trite law that an amendment which would enable the real issues between the parties to be tried should be allowed subject to penalties on costs and adjournment, if necessary, unless the